ankrut/MW_Sofue2013_autofit/README.md

 # MW_Sofue2013_autofit
-Milky Way rotation curve data (Sofue 2013) is fitted automatically by the RAR model for given particle mass.
+Milky Way data is fitted automatically by the RAR model for a given particle mass.

 The constraints are